hyperledger-archives/fabric/examples/chaincode/go/asset_management/README.md

 A possible work-flow could be the following:

-1. Charlie is the administrator of the chaincode;
+1. Bob is the administrator of the chaincode;
-2. Charlie wants to assign the asset 'Picasso' to Bob;
+2. Bob wants to assign the asset 'Picasso' to Charlie;
-3. Charlie obtains, via an out-of-band channel, a TCert of Bob, let us call this certificate *BobCert*;
+3. Bob obtains, via an out-of-band channel, a TCert of Charlie, let us call this certificate *CharlieCert*;
-4. Charlie constructs an execute transaction, as described in *application-ACL.md*, to invoke the *assign* function passing as parameters *('Picasso', DER(BobCert))*.
+4. Bob constructs an execute transaction, as described in *application-ACL.md*, to invoke the *assign* function passing as parameters *('Picasso', DER(CharlieCert))*.
-5. Charlie submits the transaction to the fabric network.
+5. Bob submits the transaction to the fabric network.

 ## *transfer(asset, user)*